This post contains affiliate links that I could make commission off of. All opinions are my own.

-This book is one that’s best read with a cup of tea, a sleepy dog by your side, and a willingness to reevaluate the ways in which you understand and think about the wildlife around you.
-This book reminded me to be present in nature, to look around at my surroundings, and to see all the ways in which wildlife coexists with us.
+This book is one that’s best read with a cup of tea, a sleepy dog by your side, and a willingness to reevaluate how you understand and think about the wildlife around you.
+Through her writing, Moses reminded her audience to be present in nature, to look around at your surroundings, and to see all the ways in which wildlife coexists with us.

 If you have any sort of affection for the natural world and the animals that also call this place home, then Zooburbia is the book for you.